Right to Erasure: 5 Tips

 Create an Action Plan

-The right to erasure is a new policy, which means many organizations still don’t have a plan ready to deal with it.
-What will your company do if someone asks for data erasure tomorrow?
+The right to be forgotten is a new policy, which means many organizations still don’t have a plan ready to deal with it.
+What will your company do if someone asks for data deletion tomorrow?

-It’s important for the management to discuss and agree on an action plan.
+The management needs to discuss and agree on an action plan.
 The system should be updated with features that allow one to quickly identify a person’s information and erase it.

 Also, a special unit can be set up within the data handling department to deal with these requests.